 The death penalty system’s additional costs compared to life without the possibility of release are beyond dispute.
 The trials, with so much at stake, are necessarily expensive and the appeals can take years because of the real concern of executing innocent people.
-For these reasons, our capital punishment system costs many millions more than a system of life without parole.

 Wasteful Government Program:

 The time has come for conservatives here in North Carolina to ask ourselves if the death penalty really fits with our values.
 We all want a smaller, more efficient government that does not abuse its power, along with swift and sure justice.
 After all, isn’t this part of what conservatives stand for?
-Our system is none of the above.
+Our current system is none of the above.

 Along with the excessive costs to taxpayers, the risk of killing innocent people, and the impact on victims’ families, many conservatives can offer another compelling reason: our pro-life values.
 We are increasingly re-thinking the death penalty because of its many problems, but also because of the Sanctity of Human Life from Conception to Natural Death.